saiteja2145/react/README.md

 please fork this repo

 ## Copy right
-All rights reserved by sai teja
+All rights reserved by sai teja  for this repo.